 We welcome our employees speaking up about any unethical behaviour and make it easy for them to do so via either their manager or our Compliance team.
-Our whistleblowing process allows employees to report any wrongdoing or behaviour they think goes against our standards via our confidential anonymous whistleblowing line, or the whistleblowing service website.
+Our whistleblowing process allows employees to report any wrongdoing or behaviour they think goes against our standards via our confidential anonymous whistleblowing line.